 First, our lawyers will conduct a due diligence check on you to ensure that you are eligible and meet the criteria to apply for the visa, and that your application will be approved.

 If required, we may introduce you to our nationwide network of developers and real estate agents in order to find your most suitable property.

-We will send you the application forms and provide assistance to complete the questionnaires, translate and legalize documents.
-You may undergo fingerprints and submit the application with its supporting documents to a Mexican consulate or embassy.
+We will send you the application forms and provide assistance to complete the questionnaires, and translate and legalize documents.
+You may undergo biometric procedures and submit the application with its supporting documents to a Mexican consulate or embassy.

-Once the visa application is approved, it will be granted a temporary resident visa.
+Once the visa application is approved, a temporary resident visa will be granted.
 You must travel to Mexico, and within 30 days of your arrival apply for a Temporary resident permit at the National Migration Institute (INMI).
 The whole process may take 1-3 months.